Playtika: History

 In March 2020, Playtika donated its catered meals and food to local communities to provide relief for the COVID-19 pandemic.

 In January 2021, Playtika filed for an IPO.
 On 20 January 2021, Playtika completed its initial public offering of approximately 80M shares of common stock at $27 per share.
+Alpha Frontier's holding was reduced to 77% with the IPO.

 In March 2022, Playtika announced the company had acquired the Israel-based, online building and shooting simulator software development company JustPlay.LOL, most known for creating the multiplayer game 1V1.LOL.
 On 12 December 2022, Playtika announced it would undergo a 15% reduction in staff, amounting to 615 employees being laid off.

 In January 2023, Playtika offered a proposal to acquire the Finland-based, mobile game developer Rovio Entertainment, most known for creating the Angry Birds series of games and media for $736 million US ($9.84 per share).
 Rovio later publicly responded on 20 January that their board of directors were unaware of the offer and that shareholder and regulatory approvals would be needed.
 The discussions between Playtika and Rovio ultimately concluded without an agreement on 22 March 2023.

 In August 2023, Playtika announced its definitive agreement to pay $89.4 million to $165 million to acquire Azerion‘s Youda Games portfolio of games.
 In the subsequent weeks, Playtika completed the purchase of Youda Games' portfolio of games from Azerion.

 In September 2023, it was announced that Playtika would acquire the Tel Aviv-headquartered mobile games studio Innplay Labs for an upfront fee of $80 million and as much as $300 million.
 Shortly thereafter, Playtika announced that it acquired Innplay Labs.
 In January 2024, Playtika reduced its headcount by 10%, amounting to 300-400 layoffs.
 Those affected were workers located outside of Israel.
+In November 2025, Playtika announced plans to lay off about 20% of its workforce (approximately 700-800 employees) beginning in December.
+The layoffs would affect the development teams of Best Friends and Redecor.